nri-kids-interaction-lab/nri-kids-interaction-lab.github.io/actual_model/README.md

 - [] Adjust icon size and dimensions.
 - [] Find a new green check mark icon.
 - [] Maybe: only show icons when the operator is talking?
+- [] Test that the volume appropriateness cutoffs are about right.